XMAHA/Noise-robust-multi-view-graph-neural-network-for-fault-diagnosis-of-rotating-machinery/README.md

-# Noise-Robust Multi-View Graph Neural Network (MvGNN)
+# Noise-Robust Multi-View Graph Neural Network (MvGNN) for fault diagnosis of rotating machinery

 Official PyTorch implementation of the paper: